Natural Gas (Henry Hub)

 Fundamentals

-- Voluntary cuts are scheduled to be unwound by 140 MBbl/d each month from April 2025 through September 2026
+- Voluntary cuts were originally scheduled to be unwound by 140 MBbl/d each month from April 2025 through September 2026

 - These barrels come at a time when the market already looks oversupplied for 2025